nim-lang/nimble/readme.markdown

 verifying that a downloaded package is exactly the same as the pinned in the lock file package.
 Currently, only `sha1` checksums are supported
 * `sha1` - The *sha1* checksum of the package files.
+* `task` - The task the dependency belongs to.
+Is `null` is it doesn't belong to any one task (i.e. Just a normal requirement)

 If a lock file `nimble.lock` exists, then on performing all Nimble commands which require searching for dependencies and downloading them in the case they